Skip to main content

 The Murphy Laboratory

-The Murphy laboratory focuses on two cancer-critical proteins involved in tumor cell survival and death: HSP70 and p53. p53 is the most frequently mutated gene in human cancer and is widely regarded as the most important anti-cancer defense protein in the body.
-The lab studies genetic variants of the p53 gene that exist in different ethnic groups.
+P53 is the most frequently mutated gene in human cancer and is widely regarded as the most important anti-cancer defense protein in the body.
+The lab studies genetic variants of the p53 gene that exist in individuals of African and Ashkenazi ancestry: these groups have the highest cancer burden of any groups.
 This work seeks to understand the impact of these genetic variants on the increased cancer burden experienced by these groups.
-Work in the Murphy lab also aims to identify novel cancer therapies that are more effective on tumors that contain genetic variants of p53 that exist in African Americans and Ashkenazi Jewish populations to improve personalized medicine.
+Work in the Murphy lab also seeks to identify novel cancer therapies that are more effective on tumors that contain genetic variants of p53 that exist in African Americans and Ashkenazi Jewish populations in order to offer personalized medicine approaches to these cancers.

 Staff